 Tyynismaa lab projects

-Genetics and molecular mechanisms of axon degeneration diseases (Axonal Charcot-Marie-Tooth neuropathy and Hereditary Spastic Paraplegia)
+Genetics and stem cell based modeling of axon degeneration diseases (Axonal Charcot-Marie-Tooth neuropathy and Hereditary Spastic Paraplegia)

 To identify the genetic causes of these heterogeneous neurological diseases, we utilize genome-wide next-generation sequencing approaches.
 We investigate the molecular mechanisms of particular disease mutations by generating patient-specific motor neurons from reprogrammed skin fibroblasts.